Automated reasoning (AR) is a field of computer science

 model checkers, and proof checkers, complemented with

-These tools can be integrated to form reasoning environments or
+These tools are integrated in reasoning environments or

-The documents distributed by this server have been provided by
+The documents distributed by this server are provided by the contributing

-information will adhere to the terms and constraints invoked by
+persons copying this information will adhere to the terms and constraints

 without the explicit permission of the copyright holder.

-the publisher of the journal.
-For conferences, the copyright holder is
+of the journal.
+For conferences, the copyright holder is usually the publisher

 personal copies of pre-prints of such papers.
 The final publication is available